sigasi/sigasi_insights/content/manual/rules/verilog_style.md

 It is recommended that the base name of the filename is the same as the name of the design unit (e.g. module) in the file (rule 17).
 Sigasi Studio flags a warning if that is not the case.

-E.g. `module my_module` should be in a file `my_module.v` or `my_module.sv` .
+E.g. `module my_module` should be in a file named `my_module.v` or `my_module.sv` .

 In a file with multiple design units (which is not recommended), this rule is not active.

 ## File contains multiple design unit

-It is recommended that a (System)Verilog file contains only one design unit (rule 18).
+It is recommended that a Verilog file contains only one design unit (rule 18).
 Sigasi Studio flags a warning if that is not the case.

 ## Verilog code line too long